Islanders win fight for Jura ferry funding - Argyllshire Advertiser

 technical support?
 Click here

-Jura Development Trust, in an appeal at the beginning of the month titled Jura Passenger Ferry – We need your help, said: “Argyll and Bute Council, for reasons which remain mysterious, will still not confirm their 20 per cent contribution for the Jura passenger ferry for this year (it wasn’t in the budget cut proposals).
+Jura Development Trust, in an appeal last week titled Jura Passenger Ferry – We need your help, said: “Argyll and Bute Council, for reasons which remain mysterious, will still not confirm their 20 per cent contribution for the Jura passenger ferry for this year (it wasn’t in the budget cut proposals).

 “We’re not going to lie, this has been a huge (and unexpected) challenge this year.
 We’re really pushing hard to get their commitment ASAP – we know people need to plan (including us).